AGUA HEDIONDA LAGOON FOUNDATION / Mayor Matt Hall Hill

 A Place To Taste Nature

 Mayor Matt Hall Hill (MMHH) offers stunning views of the Agua Hedionda Lagoon and the surrounding landscape.
-With bright-colored umbrellas to provide a cool shady spot and five comfortable picnic tables to enjoy a snack or activity outdoors, the Carlsbad community is thankful to have this safe place in nature for all.
+With bright-colored umbrellas to provide a cool shady spot and six comfortable picnic tables to enjoy a snack or activity outdoors, the Carlsbad community is thankful to have this safe place in nature for all.

 Games & Education